mpdehaan/strider/README.md

 TODO List
 =========

-    * minor code cleanup
-    * also support reading credentials from a Boto profile
     * MOAR PLUGINS
     * --bake-results to output AMI build info to a JSON file in addition to stdout logging
-    * AMI tagging (different tag list than instance)
+    * tag baked AMI images (allow a different tag list than the instance tags)

 Got Plugins?
 ============

-Strider is being developed for Ansible and AWS first, but other Virt plugins and Provisioners are SUPER welcome as long as the underlying tool doesn't suck and the code is clean.
-For instance, Google Compute Engine, Virtual Box, Puppet, Chef, etc, are all fair game.
+Strider is/was developed for Ansible and AWS first, but other Virt plugins and Provisioners are SUPER welcome as long as the underlying tool is sufficiently notable and the code is clean.
+For instance, Google Compute Engine, Virtual Box, VMWare, Puppet, Chef, etc, are all fair game.
 We're almost ready, but not quite.
 Pending a little refactoring first.
 I'll let you know.

 License
 =======